 In the last 8 years, a total of 30 teams have reached National Finals in 7 different sports in 6 different age groups.
 This year is no exception as we have already qualified for National Schools Finals in 4 different sports with the possibility of more in the forthcoming months.
 Our greatest achievement to date is the success of the Under 16 Netball squad who won the Schools National Championships two years in succession.
 We expect to reach National Finals each year in Netball, Hockey, Gymnastics, Swimming, Cross Country, Athletics and Dance and Regional Finals in Badminton and Table Tennis.
 Inter house competitions are held annually in netball, hockey, tennis, tag-rugby, football, basketball, cross-country, athletics and gymnastics.
 This provides an opportunity for all students to participate.
 In addition to competitive sports, we have several active dance troupes for all ages and abilities.
 The clubs for younger girls are led by A level dance and GCSE dance students.
 The advanced troupe has performed in public competitions and all stage a highly successful annual dance show at school in the Spring Term.
 This year we are also delighted that 44 students will be performing in Rock Challenge a National Performing Arts competition.

 Many of our students compete at County, Regional and National level in a number of sports.
 We acknowledge our elite students each year at our annual Sport and Dance Dinner Awards.

-We also offer our senior netball and hockey squads the opportunity to participate in our biannual sports tour to Australia – this summer will be our fourth tour.
+We also offer our senior netball and hockey squads the opportunity to participate in our biannual sports tour to Australia – this summer will be our sixth tour.
 In addition, we offer a dance trip to Broadway, New York every two years.